 How little do they know!
 How disrespectful of their idealistic spirit!

 Young men don’t want money.
 They want conquest and glory.

 And they will have it.

 — Quintus Curtius (@QuintusCurtius) November 7, 2019

 This is what it’s all about.
 Noble men, who want to do great deeds, choose Athena over Hera and Aphrodite.
 The benefits that Hera and Aphrodite provide will come with the wisdom, might, and glory that Athena offers, as Odysseus, Diomedes, and Achilles prove.
 Athena’s benefits don’t necessarily come from what Hera and Aphrodite offer, which can descend into a life of wasteful hedonism (certain in Aphrodite’s case, highly possible in Hera’s).

 Always choose Athena.
-Reading Stumped will help to imbue you with her wisdom about human nature, solidifying your choice.
+Reading Lives of the Luminaries will help to imbue you with her wisdom about human nature, solidifying your choice.